circleci/circleci-docs/jekyll/_cci2/config-spec.md

  * {% raw %}`myapp-{{ .Branch }}-{{ checksum "package.json" }}`{% endraw %} - same as the previous one, but each branch will generate separate cache
  * {% raw %}`myapp-{{ epoch }}`{% endraw %} - every build will generate separate cache

-While chosing suitable templates for you cache `key` keep in mind that cache saving is not a free operation, because it will take some time to upload cache to our storage.
+While choosing suitable templates for you cache `key` keep in mind that cache saving is not a free operation, because it will take some time to upload cache to our storage.
 So it make sense to have a `key` that generates new cache only if something actually changed and avoid generating a new one every build.

-Tip: Given the immutability of caches, it might be hepful to start all your cache keys with a version prefix `v1-...`.
+Tip: Given the immutability of caches, it might be helpful to start all your cache keys with a version prefix `v1-...`.
 That way you will be able to regenerate all your caches just by incrementing version in this prefix.

 Complete example: